 While the above represents larger companies like ABB which we discussed before, we’re interested in looking at disruptive startups in this space.
 In this article, we’re going to focus on startups that are developing industrial robots for materials handling – moving things from one place to another and keeping track of them – as this area seems to be the most competitive among industrial robot startups at the moment, even though it may be low on the sexiness scale.

 Founded in 2015, Colorado startup Canvas Technology has taken in an undisclosed amount of funding to provide an end-to-end autonomous delivery of goods and create a safe and powerful autonomous technology to power both indoor and outdoor driving.
 They’ve developed their own 3D camera solution and paired it with algorithms to ensure the robots react to their environment accurately and safely.
-Canvas are still under the radar, currently doing pilots of their indoor technology, which will be available commercially soon.
+Canvas are still under the radar, currently doing pilots of their indoor technology, which is supposed to be available commercially soon.